LLNL/coda-calibration-tool/docs/index.md

 #### Initial Waveform Data

 1. CCT requires SAC files.
 Horizontal components are preferred, but you can use verticals, just don’t mix them and keep in separate folders.
-Envelope tool will stack all components for an event recorded at station X.
+The envelope tool will stack all components for an event recorded at station X.

 The tool will use the SAC header variables for the event name (**KEVNM**) and station name (**KSTNM**) in the SAC header to create the names for the envelope files.